TechJunkie is a BOX20 Media Company

 Amazon Prime Video is among the most popular streaming services.
-As such, it offers a bunch of different features and settings that allow you to customize your viewer experience.
+As such, it offers a bunch of different features and settings that allow you to customize your viewing experience.

 TV shows and movies that have subtitles sport a CC icon in the video description/details.
 To preview only the movies and TV shows with subtitles, launch Prime Video, navigate to the search box, and click the magnifying lens icon.

-Scroll down the search results view to locate the Subtitles filter, it’s located in the panel on the left.
+Scroll down through the search results window to locate the Subtitles filter — it’s located in the panel on the left.
 Once inside the Subtitles menu, choose your preferred language and you’ll be given a list of all videos with subtitles.

 Note: Most videos come with English subtitles but there are options for other languages as well.

 Amazon Prime Video allows you to adjust the subtitles in many different ways.
-As said, you can change the size, style, font color, etc. However, have in mind that some of the settings can be device-specific.
-This means the subtitle management is done somewhat differently on Apple TV, for example.
+You can change the size, style, font color, etc. However, have in mind that some of the settings can be device-specific.

-To change the subtitles’ appearance, you should log into your Amazon account on your computer and choose Subtitles under Account & Settings.
+To change the subtitles’ appearance, login to your Amazon account on your computer and choose Subtitles under Account & Settings.
 The Subtitles window gives you one default preset and three customizable ones.

 For text, you can change the size, color, edge, opacity, and font.
 Window and background options include opacity and color only.
-Once you are happy with the way a subtitle preset looks, click on the Save button and the changes will apply to all devices connected to your Amazon Prime Video.
+Once you are happy with the way a subtitle preset looks, click the Save button and the changes will apply to all devices connected to your Amazon Prime Video account.

 Setting up CC on your Amazon account is pretty straightforward, but it might not work for some users.
 If you experience such a problem, the smart TV settings are your first line of defense.

-The verbiage might be different but you should find the subtitles in Video Playback or maybe Display menus.
-If you need help with navigation, you can always find a quick guide at the manufacturer’s website.
+The verbiage might be different, but you should find the subtitles in the Video Playback or Display menus.
+If you need help with navigation, you can always find a quick guide on the manufacturer’s website.

 Select the huge gear icon on your Apple TV to access the Settings and enter the General menu on top of the screen.
-Choose Accessibility under General and then Subtitles and Captioning.
+Choose Accessibility under General, then Subtitles and Captioning.